Kajak i det sydfynske øhav

 Explore Denmark’s biggest nature park from your kayak.
 There are optimal conditions for beginners with many sheltered loading docks along the shore.
 The more advanced kayakers can get a more technical challenge in the form of difficult and exciting currents.

-A trip in the Little Belt is unique – with a view of cost on both sides and the scenery changing from countryside to city.
-The scenery is incredibly varied and beautiful from the perspective.
+A trip in the Little Belt is unique – with a coastal view on both sides and the scenery changing from countryside to city.
+The scenery is incredibly varied and beautiful from this perspective.

-If you want to learn more about kayaking in the Little Belt, you can get more information at VisitLillebælt.
+If you want to learn more about kayaking in the Little Belt, you can get more information at Naturepark Lillebælt's website

 På billedet ses en strandbred.
 Den fylder hele venstre side af billedet og ender i baggrunden af billedet.
 Her står to små røde bygninger.
 Henover strandbredden er solen på vej ned.
 I højre side er havet. i forgrunden ligger en gul og en blå kajak på standen.